SyneRBI/SIRF/UserGuide.md

     [label:]gadget_name[(property1=value1[,property2=value2,...])]

-where gadget and its properties names are same as in Gadgetron xml files, and an optional label can be used to change the labelled gadget properties at any time by using `set_gadget_property` method:
+where the names of the gadget and its properties are same as in Gadgetron xml files, and an optional label can be used to change the labelled gadget properties at any time by using `set_gadget_property` method:

     my_recon.set_gadget_property(label, property, value);